themesberg/flowbite-svelte/src/routes/docs/components/sidebar.md

 ## Adding links and active class

-By adding `activeUrl` prop in the `Sidebar` component and add the `href` prop in `SidebarItem` components, it automatically adds active class.
+Utilize the `href` prop within the `SidebarItem` component to incorporate a hyperlink.
+To initiate the application of the active class, include the `activeUrl` prop within the `Sidebar` component:

 ```svelte example
 <script>